 - You can also do this with a thought or emotion that has become so compelling that you can’t keep your focus on the breath.
 Shift your attention to the thought or emotion and just patiently watch it without judgment.
 They are not a fixed part of your identity–they come and go in the mind in an ever-changing flow.
 When the thought or emotion becomes less compelling, return your attention to your breath.

 - Keep repeating steps four through seven until your timer goes off, using the physical sensation of the breath going in and out of your body as an anchor to return to over and over again.
 Wherever the meditation takes you, meet your experience with curiosity and open-heartedness, not judgment.
 Then gently open your eyes and go back to your day.

 In addition to practicing mindfulness meditation on your own, you may want to look into practicing with a group or taking a class.
 Many hospitals, medical clinics, and mental health clinics offer mindfulness-based classes.
 Or look for a meditation group that practices mindfulness or insight meditation in your area.
 You may also want to seek out a cognitive therapist who specializes in mindfulness-based cognitive therapy.
-Look online and in the Natural Health Advisory Doctor and Practitioner Directory for a provider near you.

 With the simple and direct practice of moment-to-moment mindfulness, mindfulness meditation practitioners experience for themselves the ever-changing flow of the mind/body process.
 They cultivate a clear, stable, and non-judgmental awareness.
 This awareness helps bring calm and clarity to the pressures of daily life and leads to a fuller acceptance of the pleasure and pain, fear and joy, sadness and happiness that life inevitably brings.
 With meditation, there is hope, even if you’re chronically depressed.
 Give meditation a try for a couple of months and feel the difference it can make in your life.